-Thanksgiving table decor that will impress guests
+Thanksgiving table decor to impress friends and fam alike

-"I love using a combination of natural elements with affordable decor to decorate my table on a budget!
-Fall foliage is so pretty and a lot of times all you have to do is step into your yard to find items to use on your table.'
-She shares a few ideas on how to decorate a Thanksgiving table yourself for a cozy and welcoming finish that's also very stylish and seasonal.
+"I love using a combination of natural elements with affordable decor to decorate my table on a budget," says Turner.
+"Fall foliage is so pretty and a lot of times all you have to do is step into your yard to find items to use on your table."

 1. Combine muted and cozy fall colors

-2. Add character with natural DIYed elements
+2. Add character with natural elements

-Candles are a must when decorating a Thanksgiving table and make great understated centerpieces also.
+Candles are a must when decorating a Thanksgiving table as they make great understated centerpieces.
 Turner favors the DIY route to add more personality to her space.
-'DIY candle holders made from vintage wood stair spindles add a warm ambiance to the table.
-Small ceramic tiles topped with fall-themed words add a fun flair to the dinnerware.'
+"DIY candle holders made from vintage wood staircase spindles add a warm ambiance to the table," she notes, adding that ceramic tiles with your pick of autumnal words will "add a fun flair to the dinnerware."

 3. Scattered foliage